Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-with $k \in \mathbb{N}$.
+with $\forall \; 1 \leq k \leq \tau_\Lambda$, $k \in \mathbb{N}$.

-To expose the general case for components combination in each sample $t_i$, one can gather relations in equation~\ref{moduloEfase} for the real signal reconstruction, relations of modules~\ref{equivalenciasModulos} and phases equivalences~\ref{equivalenciasFases}, the number of paired coefficients~\ref{coefsPareados}, and equivalence of paired frequencies~\ref{equivalenciasFreqs}:
+To express the general case for components combination in each sample $t_i$, one can gather the relations for the reconstruction of a real signal (Equation~\ref{moduloEfase}), for the number of paired coefficients (Equation~\ref{coefsPareados}), and for the equivalences of modules (Equation~\ref{equivalenciasModulos}) and phases (Equation~\ref{equivalenciasFases}):